Six substitute Marshall County employees are suing Workforce WV

 Their claims were approved and they received payments.

-We’re asking a Kanawha County judge to stop Workforce WV from attaching funds and money and wages of these empleffort to claw back unemployment compensation eneefits that they received during the COVID 19 pandemic that specifically violates the governor’s order that no clawback occur.Attorney Teresa Toriseva
+We’re asking a Kanawha County judge to stop Workforce West Virginia from attaching funds and money and wages of these employees in an effort to claw back unemployment compensation benefits that they received during the COVID 19 pandemic, where that specifically violates the governor’s order that no clawback occur.Attorney Teresa Toriseva

 Toriseva says those workers suffered job and wage loss during the pandemic.